GEmanuel2558/MMM-GmailFeed/README.md

 | `displayMode`             | `"table"`       | Display module as `"table"` or `"notification"`.                                                                                                                                                                                                    |
 | `color`                   | `true`          | If `true`, notification icon will be in color, if `false`, notification icon will be in grayscale.                                                                                                                                                  |
 | `showEmailAdressInHeader` | `true`          | Show email adress in header (`true`) or not (`false`).                                                                                                                                                                                              |

+## Troubleshooting

+- Authentication failed (401)
+  - Symptom in UI: "Authentication failed (401).
+Check username/password or App Password."
+  - Cause: Wrong password, or App Password missing when 2FA is enabled.
+  - Fix: Create an App Password in your Google Account (Security → App Passwords) and use that in the `password` field.

+- Configuration incomplete
+  - Symptom in UI: "Configuration incomplete: username or password (App Password) is missing."
+  - Fix: Ensure both `username` and `password` are provided in your module config.

+- No emails showing
+  - The module may show "No New Mail" when the feed has no unread items.
+  - Verify `maxEmails` and that your Gmail account has unread messages.
+  - Temporary network issues will be retried automatically on the next `updateInterval`.

 ## Credentials